The Bear Coast

 Gratuities for your World Untouched expedition leader (optional, but always appreciated)

-Flights to and from Alaska (i.e., your arrival in Kodiak and departure from Anchorage)
+Flights to and from Alaska (i.e., your arrival in Anchorage and departure from Kodiak)

 Alcoholic beverages